howerj/dbcc/readme.md

 * The generated C code has not been tested that much (it is probably incorrect!)
 * Offer a template mechanism so arbitrary code can be populated with messages and signal lists.
+* Make a template converter
+* Read in produced XML file
 * Allow the merging of multiple DBC files
 * Write unit tests to cover the converter and the generated code.
 * Basic sanity checking of the DBC files could be built in.